OS-EDA/Verilog_crash_course/verilog_crash_course_ger.md

 ### Synthesis tool: Yosys

-One should also deal with the peculiarities of the synthesis tool.
-The well-known open source synthesis tool Yosys writes about this
+Man sollte sich auch mit den Eigenheiten des Synthesetools beschäftigen!
+Das bekannte Open-Source-Synthesetool yosys schreibt dazu

 > Yosys is a framework for VerilogRTLsynthesis.
-It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application do mains.
+It currently has extensive Verilog-2005 support and provides a ba- sic set of synthesis algorithms for various application do mains.
 Selected features and typical applications:

 #####
 - Process almost any synthesizable Verilog-2005 design